itsnikhil/blog/content/posts/Is pythonic way the better way.md

 ```

 ## Distinguishing multiple exit points in loops
-This is sort of like a replacement for flag values.
-There are two ways you can exit out of the for loop 1) You hit the break; or 2) You did not in that case else block after the for loop will execute.
+This is sort of like a replacement for flag variables.
+There are two ways you can exit out of the for loop 1) You hit the break; or 2) You did not.
+In the second case, `else block` will get executed.
 ```py
 >>> def find(seq, target):
 ... 	for i, value in enumerate(seq):